neptune-ai/docs/docs/integrations/keras.rst

 Neptune-Keras Integration
 =========================

-Neptune has implemented an integration with the Keras neural-network library.
+Neptune has implemented an integration with the Keras neural network library.

-Integration with Keras is enabled through the |neptune-tensorboard| package.
+Integration with Keras is enabled through the |neptune-contrib| package.
 It lets you automatically track metrics and losses (on *batch end* and *epoch end*).

 .. image:: ../_static/images/others/keras_neptuneml.png